How-to find out if your teenager is battling depression?

 Your presence and availability.
 Constant assurance and love will ultimately be received by your child.
 And your child will slowly open to you.

 You will be able to build a emotional connection with them which is very important at this stage.
-And, our article How-To Easily build Emotional Connection with your Teenager will be able to help you with this.
+And, our article How-To Easily build Emotional Connection with your Teenager and How to build positive family relationship with your teen will be able to help you with this.

 In the event of a severe depression, a child or a teen should never be alone at home.